Medformatik/CrossDrop/README.md

 ℹ️ Getting CrossDrop to work on iOS has the least priority, first getting it to work on Linux is the goal.

 📈 Since this project has gotten more attention, I will try very hard to release a working version as soon as possible.
-While much of the UI is ready so far, I'm currently working on the Nearby Share feature itself.
+While much of the UI is ready so far, I'm currently working on the Quick Share feature itself.
 After that, I still need to implement notifications.

 ## Limitations